-Gulf Coast artist Milton Williams will be exhibiting more than 40 of his impressionistic landscapes at the University of Southern Mississippi’s Gulf Coast Library through Nov.
-15.
+Gulf Coast artist Milton Williams recently exhibited more than 40 of his impressionistic landscapes at the University of Southern Mississippi’s Gulf Coast Library in October and November.

 “Marshes to Island, an Adventure in Textures” includes several creations from his earlier series such as “Beneath Our Islands” to his most recent “Arcadia Bayou Scenes.”
 Paintings will show the various techniques he uses to get the texture effects that make his work unique.

 Subject matter will include fish, crabs, nets, flowers, marshes and trees.
 Also on display will be several sculpture pedestals and low relief paintings.